Hosokava/Diagnostyka-App/FRONTEND_HANDOFF.md

 1. Copy `.env.example` to `.env` (or coordinate with the backend dev for the required keys).
 2. Run the server using `go run server.go`.

-> **Note on CORS:** Currently, the backend CORS is configured to allow requests from `http://localhost:3000` and `http://localhost:5173`.
+> **Note on CORS:** Currently, the backend CORS is configured to allow requests from `http://localhost:4200`.
 If your frontend runs on a different port, please notify the backend developer to add your origin to the `AllowOrigins` list in `server.go`.

 ## 4. Error Handling